Pete Kendall

-Peter Marcus Kendall (born July 9, 1973) is a former American football guard.
+Peter Marcus Kendall (born July 9, 1973) is an American former professional football player who was a guard in the National Football League (NFL).

-High school and college
+Early life and college

 Kendall played High school football at Archbishop Williams High School in Braintree, Massachusetts.
 He decided to stay in Massachusetts and play college football at Boston College where he was named all-Big East Conference as a junior and senior.

 Professional career

-He was drafted in the 1996 NFL Draft by the Seattle Seahawks with the 21st overall pick.
+He was selected in the 1996 NFL draft in the first round by the Seattle Seahawks with the 21st overall pick.
 He would later play for the Arizona Cardinals and New York Jets.

 In 2007, Kendall became embroiled in a contract dispute with the Jets' front office.
 Kendall believed the team had reneged on a verbal agreement to raise his base salary for 2007 after he had agreed to restructure his contract the year before.
 Kendall made his grievances public despite head coach Eric Mangini's instructions not to do so.
 As a result, Mangini sent Kendall to the rookie dorms and demoted him to second string, further aggravating the situation.
-On August 23, 2007 Kendall was traded to the Washington Redskins for a conditional draft pick (either a fifth round pick in 2008 or a fourth round pick in 2009, based on playing time).
+On August 23, 2007, Kendall was traded to the Washington Redskins for a conditional draft pick (either a fifth round pick in 2008 or a fourth round pick in 2009, based on playing time).
 He became a free agent after the 2008 season.